camunda/camunda-bpm-platform/spin/docs/user-guide/xml/manipulating-xml.md

 ### Remove child elements

-To remove child elements from a Xml element the method `remove` is used.
+To remove child elements from an Xml element the method `remove` is used.
 It accepts a single or multiple child elements and removes them from the parent element.

 ```java